navigatecommerce/module-core/README.md

 ## How to install Navigate_Core

-### 1. Install via composer (recommend)
+### 1. composer Installation (The most recommended method)

-We recommend you to install Navigate_Core module via composer.
-It is easy to install, update and maintaince.

-Run the following command in Magento 2 root folder.
+Run the following command in Magento 2 root directory to install Navigate_Core module via composer.

 #### Install